 An advanced molecular study of cell structure and function focused on eukaryotic models.
 Topics include molecular structure and function of cell organelles, gene expression and regulation, the cell cycle, apoptosis, cell junctions and communication.
 Prerequisites: Successful completion (C- or better) of BIOL 315 with lab and BIOL441.
-Corequisite: BIOL 450L lab, 1 credit hour.
 Spring.
 BIOL 460 Developmental Biology (3 cr hrs)